lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Specifically the red vs far-red light ratio.
 The plants perceive this light change, and adapt their growth as shown in chapter \ref{it_takes_two} \nameref{it_takes_two} or @Dijkhuizen2021.
 The internode distance (distance on the stem between leaves) increases, giving the plant an elongated appearance.
-This is a common response in plants to being overshadowed by other plants; they stretch out towards the light.
+This is a common response in plants to being overshadowed by other plants; they stretch out towards the light [@Possart2013].

 ## Life cycle

 _Azolla_ is a fern genus, it makes no flowers but spores for reproductive purposes.
-Sporulation is triggered by a high far-red over red light ratio, and density of the plants in a mat.
+Sporulation is triggered by a high far-red over red light ratio, and density of the plants in a mat (Chapter \ref{it_takes_two}).
-_Azolla_ makes two types of spores: Big megaspores, made in megasporocarps and small microspores made in microsporocarps.
+_Azolla_ makes two types of spores: Big megaspores, made in megasporocarps and small microspores made in microsporocarps [@Schaffner1905].
 The cone-shaped megasporocarps can just be observed by the naked eye.
 They contain one megaspore as well as a resting colony of the symbiotic bacterium _T. azollae_.
 The microsporocarps are bigger, and contain many small massulae housed in microsporangia.
 Massulae are presumably non-living structures containing the microscopic microspore.
 _Azolla_ massulae are recognisable by their glochidia.
-Glochidia are arrow-like hair structures on the massulae surface that serve to hook onto the megaspore.
-When attached to the megaspore, the microspore presumably swims to the megaspore, fertilises it and a plant grows out of it.
+Glochidia are arrow-like hair structures on the massulae surface that serve to hook onto the megaspore. [@Campbell1893] When attached to the megaspore, the microspore presumably swims to the megaspore, fertilises it and a plant grows out of it.

 <!-- pictures! -->